multi-learn/summit/Readme.md

 A directory will be created with the name of the database used to run the script.
 For each time the script is run, a new directory named after the running date and time will be created.
 In that directory:
-* If the script is run using more than one statistic iteration, it will create one directory for each iteration and store the statistical analysis in the current directory
+* If the script is run using more than one statistic iteration (one for each seed), it will create one directory for each iteration and store the statistical analysis in the current directory
-* If it is run with one iteration, the itration results will be stored in the current directory
+* If it is run with one iteration, the iteration results will be stored in the current directory

 The results for each iteration are graphs recaping the classifiers scores and the classifiers config and results are stored in a directory of their own.
 To explore the results run the `Exec` script and go in `multiview-machine-learning-omis/Code/MonoMultiViewClassifiers/Results/Plausible/`